DannyGCM/GraphMap/README.md

 binary, for any purpose, commercial or non-commercial, and by any means.
 ## Usage:
-To use this library, simply place this file on the work directory and import it.
+To use this library, simply place the GraphMap.py file on the work directory and import it.
 ## Info
 Author: Danny Garcia<br/>
 Original relese Date: 08/05/2019<br/>